NetFACS/NetFACS/README.md

   min.prob = 0, # minimum probability of a connection to be included
-  min.count = 3, # minimum count of co-occurrences for a connection to be included significance = 0.01, # significance level for combinations to be considered clusters = F, # should the bipartite network be clustered plot.bubbles = TRUE,
+  min.count = 3, # minimum count of co-occurrences for a connection to be included significance = 0.01, # significance level for combinations to be considered clusters = FALSE, # should the bipartite network be clustered plot.bubbles = TRUE,
 )